dorjeduck/kamo/README.md

 **Prerequisite**:

 * Ensure that the `Magic` command line tool is installed by following the [Modular Docs](https://docs.modular.com/magic)
-* Run `magic shell` within the cloned repository to install Mojo 24.5 and enter an environment in which you can run the mojo apps.
+* Run `magic shell` within the cloned repository to install Mojo 24.5 and to enter the project's virtual environment in which you can run the mojo apps.

 The [ML without tears](https://mlwithouttears.com/2024/05/15/a-from-scratch-implementation-of-kolmogorov-arnold-networks-kan/) implementation offers some basic usage examples to get started.
 We ported the first two of them to [Mojo](https://docs.modular.com/mojo/).